emilsto/HSL-CityBike-App/README.md

 - GET /api/v1/stations_page?searchTerm=&limit=20&page=1

-Returns a list, with a maximum length of user specified limit, of stations that match the search term.
-The list is paginated, and the user can specify which page to return.
-Page = offset parameter in the SQL query.
-SearchTerm is optional, and if it's not specified, all stations are returned.
-If the searchTerm is specified, the query will search for the term in the name of the station or address of the station.
-The query is case insensitive and queries both return and departure stations.
+Returns a list, with a maximum length of user specified limit, of stations that match the search term.go

-Here is an example JSON response:
+    │   ├── trips.go
+    │   └── utils.go

 ```
 [